 Jamie has extensive experience teaching and leading artist development programmes and music and drama workshops with young people, community groups and emerging artists.
-Previous organisations Jamie has worked with include West Yorkshire Playhouse, City Varieties Youth Theatre Company, The Carriageworks Theatre, Harrogate Youth Theatre, DARTS (Doncaster Community Arts), C&T Digital Theatre Company, Manchester Metropolitan University, Leeds University, Leeds General Infirmary’s Hospital & Home Teaching Service, Wakefield Cathedral Education Centre and The Refugee Council.
+Previous organisations Jamie has worked with include Leeds Playhouse, City Varieties Youth Theatre Company, The Carriageworks Theatre, Harrogate Youth Theatre, Stagecoach Theatre Arts Schools, DARTS (Doncaster Community Arts), C&T Digital Theatre Company, Manchester Metropolitan University, Leeds University, Leeds General Infirmary’s Hospital & Home Teaching Service, Wakefield Cathedral Education Centre and The Refugee Council.

 Queer & Trans Activism

 Alongside her artistic work over the last 8 years Jamie has been involved in and led a range of queer and trans activism, campaigning and support work.
 Jamie also leads a range of bespoke trans and non-binary training with churches, charities, universities, theatres and primary and secondary health care establishments.
 She is currently working part-time on an integrated trans health care research project as a research coordinator with Yorkshire Mesmac and the Open University.

 To keep up to date with projects and tour dates check out: